ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 {: #fig-cddl-collection artwork-align="left"
    title="CDDL definition of the CMW collection format"}

-Although initially designed for the composite attester use case, the CMW collection can be repurposed for other use cases requiring CMW aggregation.
+Although initially designed for the composite Attester use case, the CMW collection can be repurposed for other use cases requiring CMW aggregation.

 # Examples